awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

       },
       "awsRegion": "us-west-2",
       "eventName": "MODIFY",
-      "eventSourceARN": sourcearn,
+      "eventSourceARN": "arn:aws:dynamodb:us-east-1:111122223333:table/EventSourceTable",
       "eventSource": "aws:dynamodb"
     }
+  ]}
 ```

 Lambda polls shards in your DynamoDB stream for records at a base rate of 4 times per second\.
 When records are available, Lambda invokes your function and waits for the result\.
 If processing succeeds, Lambda resumes polling until it receives more records\.

-By default, Lambda invokes your function as soon as records are available in the stream\.
-If the batch that Lambda reads from the stream only has one record in it, Lambda sends only one record to the function\.
-To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to five minutes by configuring a *batch window*\.
-Before invoking the function, Lambda continues to read records from the stream until it has gathered a full batch, or until the batch window expires\.
+By default, Lambda invokes your function as soon as records are available\.
+If the batch that Lambda reads from the event source has only one record in it, Lambda sends only one record to the function\.
+To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to 5 minutes by configuring a *batching window*\.
+Before invoking the function, Lambda continues to read records from the event source until it has gathered a full batch, the batching window expires, or the batch reaches the payload limit of 6 MB\.
+For more information, see [Batching behavior](invocation-eventsourcemapping.md#invocation-eventsourcemapping-batching)\.

 If your function returns an error, Lambda retries the batch until processing succeeds or the data expires\.
 To avoid stalled shards, you can configure the event source mapping to retry with a smaller batch size, limit the number of retries, or discard records that are too old\.
 To retain discarded events, you can configure the event source mapping to send details about failed batches to an SQS queue or SNS topic\.

 You can also increase concurrency by processing multiple batches from each shard in parallel\.
 Lambda can process up to 10 batches in each shard simultaneously\.
 If you increase the number of concurrent batches per shard, Lambda still ensures in\-order processing at the partition\-key level\.

 Configure the `ParallelizationFactor` setting to process one shard of a Kinesis or DynamoDB data stream with more than one Lambda invocation simultaneously\.
 You can specify the number of concurrent batches that Lambda polls from a shard via a parallelization factor from 1 \(default\) to 10\.
-For example, when `ParallelizationFactor` is set to 2, you can have 200 concurrent Lambda invocations at maximum to process 100 Kinesis data shards\.
+For example, when you set `ParallelizationFactor` to 2, you can have 200 concurrent Lambda invocations at maximum to process 100 Kinesis data shards\.
 This helps scale up the processing throughput when the data volume is volatile and the `IteratorAge` is high\.
 Note that parallelization factor will not work if you are using Kinesis aggregation\.
 For more information, see [New AWS Lambda scaling controls for Kinesis and DynamoDB event sources](http://aws.amazon.com/blogs/compute/new-aws-lambda-scaling-controls-for-kinesis-and-dynamodb-event-sources/)\.
 Also, see the [Serverless Data Processing on AWS](https://data-processing.serverlessworkshops.io/) workshop for complete tutorials\.

 **Topics**
 + [Execution role permissions](#events-dynamodb-permissions)